Find Free Kerr County Public Records: Arrests, Criminal, Marital Status, Court Documents & More

 Since Kerr County warrants can be issued for criminal and civil cases, select which type of record the warrant may be issued under i.e., criminal or civil.

-A second county source would be to turn to the Kerr County Sheriff’s Office Warrant Division, where telephone numbers are listed along with the physical address for an in-person inquiry.8
+A second county source would be the Kerr County Sheriff’s Office Warrant Division.8

 A screenshot of the list of individuals with warrants in Kerr County, Texas, with their names, warrant no., date, balance due and offense description.